stevomitric/CoD2-menu-builder/README.md

  - Elements: Gives you a list of menus elements.
 You can select one by pressing on it (useful if your element is completely covered by another)

-You can only import menus that are made by this tool (some others work but its not recommende).
+You can only import menus that are made by this tool (some others work but its not recommended).